rhenter/django-api-client/README.rst

 * Now we are going to list the data using the normal Django template system

-Let's imagine which client has a project folder (folder containing the settings.py file)
+Let's imagine which client is located in a folder called clients on project folder (folder containing the settings.py file)

 .. code-block:: python